 The closing balance on the insurance provision is in respect of outstanding insurance claims to be settled by the Council.
 The Council provides an element of self insurance whereby it pays varying levels of excess depending upon the type of insurance policy.
 The balance on the provision is assessed throughout the year to ensure it is sufficient to meet all anticipated claims.
-Towards the end of the financial year the Council was notified that it would be liable to meet the cost of claims dating back to 1992 which were administered under the former Municipal Mutual Insurance company.
-As such an additional contribution of £155K was made into the provision.
+Towards the end of the 2011/12 financial year the Council was notified that it would be liable to meet the cost of claims dating back to 1992 which were administered under the former Municipal Mutual Insurance company and as such an additional contribution of £155K was made into the provision.
+The Council has been notified that it is now liable for a levy of £51K in respect of these claims, therefore this amount has been transferred into an insurance reserve pending payment.
+The £104K balance has been left in the provision as there could still be future levies applied.